carlosperate/bloaty-action/README.md

 ```

 The following example shows how to build your project before and after the
-PR changes and post the size diff as a PR comment:
+PR commits, and how to post the size diff as a PR comment:

 ```yml
 steps: